 Knight Templar: Israfel would like to say that he's very sorry for his early behavior.

 Large Ham: Large Ham's are unable to keep from physically displaying their emotions more obviously than is realistic.
 Sometimes funny, always goofy and never far from a pun.
 Hrothulf is a Large Ham more often than not (Have you seen him?
 He's HUGE!).

 Leanne's design was inspired by Flandre Scarlet from Touhou.
 She also has a spell involving danmaku as well.

 Love Freak: Arella.
 Full stop.
-Working on becoming The Messiah.
+Working on becoming a Messianic Archetype.
 Interestingly, her player does not read this wiki, and did not realize what she did.
 Arella does avert the ineffective and hypocritical parts, however.

 It's to the extent that certain members of the forum have taken to referring to this trope as simply "The Arella."